-Common causes of premises liability injuries include:
+Common causes of Omaha premises liability injuries include:

 - Slippery floors and grounds: This hazardous condition can result from spilled liquids, oil, or smooth floors.
-In winter weather, ice and snow on walks and in parking lots, foyers, and entrances can cause serious slip and fall injuries.
+In winter weather, ice and snow on walkways and in parking lots, foyers, and entrances can cause serious slip and fall injuries.

 - Tripping hazards: Uneven sidewalks, wrinkled or torn carpet, unmarked curbs, holes in a pathway, or litter on the floor or grounds can cause trip and fall accidents for unsuspecting visitors.